hku-mars/r2live/README.md

 # R2LIVE
 ## A Robust, Real-time, LiDAR-Inertial-Visual tightly-coupled state Estimator and mapping

-## Update (April 3 2021)

-**Date of releasing our source code**:
-Currently, our paper is under review, and our code is under-reconstruction.
-We will release our source code after the first round of review if the reviewer's comments are positive.

 **Our preprint paper**: we have corrected some typos and errors of our previous version of paper, the amended paper can be access at [here](paper/R2LIVE_amended_v1.pdf).
 When amending our paper, I would like to thanks [narutojxl (焦小亮)](https://github.com/narutojxl), who has found my errors and provided his corrections.

 **Our related video**: our related video is now available on YouTube (click below images to open):